mrcnski/nimbus-theme/README.md

 If you encounter any issues with Nimbus (such as text faces being hard to read or not appearing as expected), please try the following:

 1. Restart Emacs and make sure Nimbus is the first theme you enable.
-Switching custom themes midway through an Emacs session may cause artifacts from the previous theme to remain.
+Switching custom themes during an Emacs session may cause artifacts from the previous theme to remain.
 1. Leave a bug report on [GitHub](https://github.com/m-cat/nimbus-theme/issues).
+Please try to include screenshots as well as full instructions for reproducing your problem, including setup of the relevant mode.

 ## Contributors